close button for sidebar

 • Gains from these funds are treated as "Offshore Income Gains" (OIGs)

-• OIGs can be taxed at up to 45%, rather than the more favorable capital gains rates
+• OIGs can be taxed at up to 45%, rather than the more favourable capital gains rates

 Investment Options for US Citizens in the UK